-The area is home to Cwmcarn Forest Drive. which is already a significant tourist attraction in bringing in approximately 240,000 visitors to the area in 2019.
-It is an adventure destination based on its environment and its world class mountain biking courses.
-A £4m investment programme at Cwmcarn Forest has seen a new partnership model between the Council and Natural Resources Wales develop and future investment options are being drawn up by tourism consultants Tomorrow's Tourism, who have been commissioned to develop Cwmcarn Forest as a regional tourism attraction.
-It is envisaged that the plan will allow Cwmcarn Forest to drive the wider regeneration of the area, linked to Risca town centre.
+The area is home to Cwmcarn Forest Drive, which is already a significant tourist attraction in bringing in approximately 240,000 visitors to the area in 2019.
+It is an adventure destination based on its environment and its world-class mountain-biking courses.
+The Council and Natural Resources Wales have overseen a multi-million-pound investment programme.
+Consultants Tomorrow's Tourism prepared the Cwmcarn Forest Masterplan with the aim of developing the county borough's 'visitor economy'.
+After a public consultation period, the Cwmcarn Forest Masterplan was adopted by the Council in June 2022.
+It is envisaged that it will allow Cwmcarn Forest to drive the wider regeneration of the area, linked to Risca town centre.

-The masterplan will supplement this

-with projects aimed at increasing the visibility of this facility at other tourist and leisure facilities and through accessibility improvement through the active travel network to expand the scope of active travel beyond the site to link to important external attractions such as the Risca/Pontymister and Newbridge town centres and the Monmouthshire and Brecon Canal.
+The masterplan will supplement this with projects aimed at increasing the visibility of this facility at other tourist and leisure facilities and through accessibility improvement through the active travel network to expand the scope of active travel beyond the site to link to important external attractions such as the Risca/Pontymister and Newbridge town centres and the Monmouthshire and Brecon Canal.